-These vegan savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.
+These savory chickpea crepes are a healthy, delicious, and faux-fancy weeknight meal or brunch dish.

-This recipe also works well as a savory vegan brunch dish.
+This recipe also works well as a brunch dish.
 And it goes without saying, it’s such a fun way to eat your greens!

-While the batter rests, make the filling.
-Start by cooking the mushrooms until they’re nicely browned.
+Make the Filling: While the batter rests, sauté the mushrooms until they’re nicely browned.
 Then stir in the flour and cook it for just a few seconds to eliminate the chalky flavor (the flour will thicken the sauce).
 Next, stir in a mixture of non-dairy milk, veg broth, and miso, and cook it for a few minutes until it thickens into a creamy gravy.
 Finally, wilt in the spinach and turn the heat off.

 Tips for Cooking Chickpea Crepes

-If you’ve ever made any kind of crepes, you know the process requires a bit of practice and patience to get it right.
-Here are some tips to guide you along!
+If you’ve made any kind of crepes, you know the process requires a bit of practice and patience to get it right.
+Here are some tips to guide you along…

-- Socca should be thin, lightly crispy around the edges, and delicate and chewy in the center.
+- Chickpea crepes should be thin, lightly crispy around the edges, and chewy in the center.

 - Use moderate heat.
 The batter should sizzle as soon as it hits the pan, but the pan should not be hot enough to make the crepes brown.